 PVCC Higher Education in Prison Program

 Through a partnership with the Virginia Department of Correctional Education and the Virginia Department of Corrections, the program was established in 2006 with classes starting at Fluvanna Correctional Center for Women.

 Students in the program pursue the Associate of Science degree in General Studies which prepares them for transfer to a four-year college or university to complete a bachelor’s degree.
 The degree program consists of 63 credit hours of instruction allowing students to design a curriculum that meets their individual transfer degree goals.
 Classes such as English composition, information literacy, humanities, life sciences, economics, business, and mathematics are offered, among others.
-100% of the instruction is delivered in a classroom-based, face-to-face format at the correctional facilities.
+One-hundred percent of the instruction is delivered in a classroom-based, face-to-face format at the correctional facilities.

-Piedmont Virginia Community College faculty use a combination of instructional methods including lecture, discussion, and small group work to engage the students.
+PVCC faculty use a combination of instructional methods including lecture, discussion, and small group work to engage the students.
 All students have access to all PVCC library materials.
 Research requests are handled by PVCC librarians working with Department of Corrections librarians.
 Each semester, PVCC faculty, advisors and administrators hold academic advising sessions for all new and currently enrolled students at the correctional facilities.
 In each advising session, students meet one-on-one with a PVCC representative to discuss academic and career goals as well as progress and future plans.